I took some notes on most common labs. Email me if you have any others to add.

 LYME TITERS

-—IgG low during first several weeks, then maximal levels 4-6 months later
+IgG low during first several weeks, then maximal levels 4-6

 Mono Titers

-—VCA-IgM – appears 7 days, disappears 3 months, acute/convalescent infection
+VCA-IgM – appears 7 days, disappears 3 months,

-—VCA-IgG – appears in 7 days, exists for life, acute/convalescent/old infection
+VCA-IgG – appears in 7 days, exists for life,

-—EA-D – appears in 7 days, disappears in 2 weeks, acute/convalescent infection
+EA-D – appears in 7 days, disappears in 2 weeks,

 ¡Normal 2-10 uU/mL